Shabbona Lake State Park

 Just off of route U.S. 30 is Shabbona Lake State Park, a 1,550 acre park with a 318.8-acre man-made lake for fishing and small boating.
 There are several day use areas with pavilions, water faucets, grills, and pit toilets near the hiking trails and the lake.
 The boat ramp is located near the campground store.
 If you do not have a boat, there are fishing boats and pontoon boats available for rental at the Shabbona's Lakeside Bait, Tacke & Boat Rental.
 Pokanoka's Cafe is located in the same concession building as the fishing supply and boat rental store.

-Concessions at Shabonna Lake SP
+Concessions at Shabonna Lake State Park

 Water wildlife at Shabonna Lake

 The eight plus miles of fairly well marked hiking and cross-country skiing trails meander through the wooded areas of the park.
 A trail brochure can be obtained from a small pamphlet rack on the outside of the shower building on the parking lot side.
 It is possible to hike around Shabbona Lake by following the Arrowhead Trail, part of the Snowmobile Trail across the Earthen Dam, and the Tomahawk Trail.